blue-veery-gmbh/spring-rest-2-ts/docs/article.md

 in software development... a CHANGE due to some changes in business requirements backend services had been changed which caused that frontend developers were forced to reanalyse backend service to find a change and make refactoring in frontend application.

-After some time I started my adventure with web development and I in this moment I came with idea that all this stuff could be generated from type information in java.
+After some time I started my adventure with web development and I at this moment I came with an idea that all this stuff could be generated from type information in java.
 I started research for TypeScript generator which will be able to generate model and services in TypeScript based on REST interfaces.
 It turned out that there are few libraries which are doing such thing but none of them covered all of our needs, in short available generic solution doesn't covered our special needs